 Lamb at The Lone Star

 The Lone Star restaurant’s name is deceptive, as it is one of the hippest spots in the whole of the Caribbean.
 This ex-petrol garage retains something of an automotive aesthetic, but thankfully the smell of petrol fumes has been replaced by alluring aromas drifting from the kitchen.
 The Lone Star’s extensive menu boasts a surprising combination of influences from Asian to Caribbean, Indian to European.
 The lamb shank (made from lamb on the island) with basil mash is exquisite.
-Expect to dine alongside media people and creatives from all over the world.
+Expect to dine alongside people in media and creatives from all over the world.

 Fish Sandwiches at Cuz’s Fish Shack

-The local following at Cuz’s Fish Shack is a good sign for prospective diners.
-Divers working nearby flock to Cuz’s after a dense dive session in search of an energy boost.
+The loyal local following at Cuz’s Fish Shack is a good sign for prospective diners.
+Divers working nearby flock to Cuz’s after a dive session in search of an energy boost.
 Although not as fancy as some of the other restaurants in Barbados, the shack is brightly colored and there is no skimping on delicious flavors.
-Made with freshly prepared fish topped with crispy salad, a fried egg and cheese, assembled on a fluffy white bun, the fish sandwiches here are known to be the best of the island.
+Made with freshly prepared fish topped with crispy salad, a fried egg and cheese, assembled on a fluffy white bun, the fish sandwiches here are known to be the best on the island.
 To complete the experience, diners can select a spot under a palm tree to enjoy their leisurely lunch in the shade.

 Fish cakes at the Waterfront Café

 The Waterfront Café is a popular lunch spot favored by those who want to escape the hustle and bustle of the island’s capital city.
-Overlooking the deep-sea sports fishing boats moored along the Careenage its also a good place to pop in for a drink.
+Overlooking the deep-sea sports fishing boats moored along the Careenage, its also a good place to pop in for a drink.
 Salads and sandwiches make for substantial fare but the various Bajan dishes such as fish cakes and jerk chicken are exceptional.
 During the day diners can sit and admire their pleasant surroundings and in the evening local jazz bands perform for customers.